dtbinh/jadhavhninad.github.io/index.md

 I will be graduating in _Spring 2019_.

-You can checkout details about my other projects below.
+You can checkout the details of my other projects below.

 ## [](#header-1) Deep Learning, Artificial Intelligence and Robotics:
 *   I have implemented some deep networks like Autoencoders using Keras/ Tensorflow, a numpy implementation of Multi-class neural networks and analysed reinforcement learning algorithm using openAI gym's MsPacman environment.